wouterdebie/i2cssh/README.md

     rows: <rows>                # Amount of rows
     sleep: <secs>               # Seconds to sleep between creating SSH sessions
     direction: (column/row)     # Direction that new sessions are created (default: column)
-    itermname:                  # iTerm app name (default: iTerm)
+    shell: <shell>              # Shell to use (default: /bin/bash)

     environment:                # Send the following enviroment variables
         - LC_FOO: foo
         - LC_BAR: bar

-    iterm2: true                # Use iTerm2.app instead of iTerm.app (only available globally)

-Note: rows and columns can't be used together.
+Note: rows and columns can't be used at the same time.

 The following precedence is used: